Beau Geste (1966 film): Plot

-De Ruse and his men are assigned to relieve Fort Zinderneuf, but on the way there the Legion detachment is attacked by the Tuaregs where De Ruse is mortally wounded and is infirmed upon the group's arrival.
+De Ruse and his men are assigned to relieve Fort Zinderneuf, but on the way there the Legion detachment is attacked by the Tuaregs where De Ruse is mortally wounded upon the group's arrival.
 With Dagineau back in charge, the brutality returns and it isn't long before the legionnaires mutiny, with everyone except Beau and John set upon executing the sergeant.
 Just as they are about to do so, the Tuareg attack.
 Despite their personal hatred for Dagineau, no one doubts his excellence as a battle commander, so Beau convinces the men to release him that he may lead them in defending the fort.

 As legionnaires are killed in relentless waves of Tuareg attacks, Dagineau props up the bodies of the dead men on the fort's ramparts with their rifles pointing at their attackers.
 Between attacks, De Ruse speaks privately with Beau and confesses to being the author of the letter.
 He had hoped to frighten Dagineau into showing more humanity toward his troops.
 As he dies, De Ruse laments that in fact, it only caused Dagineau to treat the men even more harshly.

 The legionnaires try to hold out against the attacks, with Dagineau confidently proclaiming that relief is on the way to them.
 But eventually, the only ones left alive are Dagineau and Beau, who has a seriously wounded arm.
 When the predicted relief column arrives, Dagineau delays their entry so he can settle things with Beau once and for all.
-He tells Beau that the Legion is need of heroes, and that all of the dead men around them can be presented as those heroes, so long as no one ever knows that they had mutinied.
+He tells Beau that the Legion is in need of heroes, and that all of the dead men around them can be presented as those heroes, so long as no one ever knows that they had mutinied.
 Therefore, he cannot leave Beau alive to reveal the truth of what had occurred at Fort Zinderneuf.
 Beau and Dagineau fight, with Beau finally gaining the upper hand and shooting and killing Dagineau.

 Beau's flashback ends to reveal that he has not actually been relating this story to the relief commander who had questioned him about what happened at the fort.
 Still awaiting Beau's response, the commander repeats his query, and Beau tells him only that the men laid down their lives protecting the fort.
 With no mention of Dagineau's brutality, nor of the mutiny, Beau presents the entire group as heroes — just as Dagineau had wanted.

 The commander informs Beau that the Legion's high command has decided that Fort Zinderneuf is no longer worth protecting and they will now abandon it.
-Having lost his arm, Beau will be discharged, and the commander offers his hope that Beau has someone to whom to return.
+Having lost his arm, Beau will be discharged, and the commander offers his hope that Beau has someone to return to.
 Beau smiles pensively and replies that he indeed does.